dstr89/building-management-api/README.md

-# building-management-api
+# Building Management API

 ## About

 A simple CRUD REST application in Spring using JWT and Spring Security.

-Built as an example to test Spring Boot features.
+## Dependencies

+### Database

+Install PostgreSQL (https://www.postgresql.org/) and update port/username/password in _application.properties_.
+Create _building-management_ database in pgAdmin.

 ## API usage